7 Halloween Safety Tips for Pets

 With trick-or-treaters coming to the door, you'll need to open the door many times throughout the night.
 This presents an opportunity for your pet to slip outside, especially if they're stressed by the strange sights and sounds.

-If the worst happens and your pet manages to escape, a microchip is the best way to be reunited with them, since dogs are 2.4 times more likely to be safely reunited with their families if microchipped.
+If the worst happens and your pet manages to escape, a microchip is the best way to be reunited with them, since dogs are 2.4 times more to be safely reunited with their families if microchipped.
 Cats have even better changes for a happy reunion, being 21.4 times more likely to get brought home.

 Before Halloween, make an appointment with your local vet to get your pet microchipped.
 If your pet already has a microchip, make sure that the information is up to date.
 Adding ID tags with up-to-date information also adds an extra layer of security in case your pet goes missing.